saadaziz/full-stack/readme.md

 ### Context

-- The source code will be publically available, my notes on putting things together is available as well, [reach out to me on LinkedIn and I can share it with you](http://linkedin.com/in/saadaziz).
 - This resource is designed for new or seasoned developers to get an end to end walk through of a full stack enterprise application
 - The unique value proposition is that most resources are outdated, or only talk about simple outcomes.
 Whereas with this book, you will be able to build a full fledged modern full stack application.